-Fòs Feminista: International Alliance for Sexual and Reproductive Health, Rights, and Justice is an intersectional feminist organization centered around the rights and needs of women, girls, and gender-diverse people in the Global South and internationally.
-Fòs Feminista works with more than 170 organizations in more than 40 countries as a collaborator and coordinator of common actions to advance sexual and reproductive health, rights, and justice.
-Fòs Feminista facilitates multi-directional and multi-dimensional collaboration and learning among partners; amplifies partners' work; and catalyzes transnational and transregional action to support sexual and reproductive health, rights, and justice.
+Fòs Feminista: International Alliance for Sexual and Reproductive Health, Rights, and Justice (SRHRJ) is an intersectional feminist organization centered around the rights and needs of women, girls, and gender-diverse people in the Global South and internationally.
+In 2022, Fòs Feminista actively engaged with more than 170 organizations in more than 40 countries to advance sexual and reproductive health, rights, and justice.

+Fòs Feminista facilitates transnational and transregional collaboration and learning among partners; amplifies partners' work and voices; and catalyzes support for an intersectional feminist agenda for sexual and reproductive health, rights, and justice in care, donor, and policy spaces.

-Fòs Feminista is the new assumed name of the International Planned Parenthood Federation Western Hemisphere Region, Inc. (IPPFWHR), a not-for-profit corporation exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) that was incorporated in New York State in 1955.
+Fòs Feminista is the assumed name of the International Planned Parenthood Federation Western Hemisphere Region, Inc. (IPPFWHR), a not-for-profit corporation exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) that was incorporated in New York State in 1955.
 In early 2021, New York State approved IPPFWHR as a charitable organization (previously a membership organization).
-In June 2021, IPPFWHR received contributions from two mission-aligned organizations, the Center for Health and Gender Equity (CHANGE) and the International Women's Health Coalition (IWHC), to create a Feminist Alliance that integrates the work and partnerships of the three organizations with a vision to advance sexual and reproductive health and rights worldwide from an intersectional feminist lens.
+In June 2021, Fòs Feminista received contributions from two mission-aligned organizations, the Center for Health and Gender Equity (CHANGE) and the International Women's Health Coalition (IWHC), to create a Feminist Alliance that integrates the work and partnerships of the three organizations with a vision to advance sexual and reproductive health and rights worldwide from an intersectional feminist lens.
 In September 2021, IPPFWHR filed a Certificate of Assumed Name with the State of New York in order to do business as Fòs Feminista, and publicly launched the Feminist Alliance under this new name in October 2021.

-Fòs Feminista's Board of Directors (the Board) has nine members, comprising five independent directors and four directors who are from the boards of directors or member assemblies of Partner Organizations.
+Fòs Feminista's Board of Directors has nine members, comprising six independent directors and three directors who are from partner organizations.
 Currently, seven out of the nine directors come from the Global South.
-The work of the Board is supported by six permanent committees, comprising Board members, external members, and representatives from Partner Organizations.
+The work of the Board is supported by six permanent committees, comprising Board members, external members, and representatives from partner organizations.

-Fòs Feminista's approach builds on its nearly 70-year history, intersectional feminist principles, and the experiences of and relationships with its partners to respond to entrenched and emerging social, political, and humanitarian issues that impact women's, girls', and gender-diverse people's sexual and reproductive health and rights.
-Fòs Feminista's current strategic framework (2016-2022) was approved by its Board of Directors in 2015.
-In 2021, Fòs Feminista initiated a process to refresh this strategic framework to reflect its transformation as an intersectional feminist alliance with partners in every region of the Global South and its strategic priorities of expanding access to sexual and reproductive health care, particularly contraception and safe and legal abortion, comprehensive sexuality education, and gender and reproductive justice.
-The strategic refresh will be presented to the Board of Directors for review and approval in 2022.
-It will serve as a bridge to guide the organization's priorities over an 18-month period, until a new strategic framework is approved.
+Fòs Feminista's approach builds on its nearly 70-year history, intersectional feminist principles, and the experiences of and relationships with its partners to respond to entrenched and emerging social, political, and humanitarian issues that impact the sexual and reproductive health and rights of women, girls, and gender-diverse people.
+In 2022, Fòs Feminista operated under the Strategic Framework for 2016-2022, which was approved by its Board of Directors in 2015.
+In 2021, Fòs Feminista initiated a process to refresh this strategic framework to reflect its transformation as an intersectional feminist alliance with partners in every region of the Global South and to guide its work for a two-year period.
+This Strategic Refresh for 2023-2024 articulates three commitments of the Alliance: expanding access to care and services for contraception, abortion, sexual and social norms to achieve gender and reproductive justice; and strengthening intersectional feminist movements and organizations.
+It also defines two priority areas for action under each commitment, as well as Fòs Feminista's added value to the Alliance and to the broader ecosystem of SRHRJ actors.
+The Board approved the Strategic Refresh in June 2022 and the related Accountability and Learning Framework in October 2022.

-In 2018, Fòs Feminista became a founding member and 20% equity partner in a newly formed forprofit entity in Panama, Innova Health Supplies, S.A.
-(Innova), with a payment of \$200,000.
-The entity was established with Partner Organizations to provide quality, timely, and low-cost contraception and other reproductive health products.
+In 2018, Fòs Feminista became a founding member and 20% equity partner in a newly formed for-profit entity, Innova Health Supplies, S.A.
+(Innova), in Panama, with a payment of \$200,000.
+The entity was established with partner organizations to provide quality, timely, and low-cost contraception and other reproductive health products.
 Fòs Feminista is now a 16.67% equity partner.